Jani Allan: 2001–2012: United States

-2013–present: Jani Confidential and freelance
+2013–2023 Jani Confidential and freelance

 In 2013, Allan was approached as a subject for a magazine article following "yesterday's media icons."
-Allan joined Twitter and publishing a new blog titled My Grilling Life.
+Allan joined Twitter and started publishing a new blog titled My Grilling Life.
 She regularly wrote satirical pieces about her experiences in the restaurant where she once worked.
 In October 2013, she was the subject of a profile piece by the Mail & Guardian newspaper titled "The Return of Jani Allan".
 Allan announced to the newspaper a new media project, an interactive biography project about her life and South Africa.
 In conjunction she launched a new self-titled website.

 On 16 October, Allan made a morning radio programme appearance on the Redi Thlabi show, broadcast on Johannesburg's Radio 702 and Cape Town's Cape Talk.
 On 27 October, an interview with Allan was published in the Business Times section of her former newspaper, the Sunday Times.

 In September 2014, Dekat, an upmarket South African lifestyle magazine published in English and Afrikaans, featured a column by Allan.
-Allan's column was part of the magazine's 1980's edition and is a letter from Allan to her younger self.
+Allan's column was part of the magazine's 1980s edition and is a letter from Allan to her younger self.

 In October 2014, the Daily Maverick published Allan's column titled "I refuse to be the poster child of slut-shaming" in which Allan takes issue with comments made by City Press editor Ferial Haffajee.
 Allan's column was supported by the respected journalist and sexual abuse victims activist, Charlene Smith.
 Smith described it as an "important, critical piece" and referred to Haffajee's reference as "thoughtless and cruel."
 Smith continued to describe Allan as "one of South Africa's great writers, and now ... one of South Africa's generations of brave women who speak up loudly and clearly about the harm they experience."
 Later that month the Afrikaans newspaper, Rapport published an interview with Allan.
 On 1 January 2015, her former employer the Sunday Times published her hopes for 2015 in a feature that focuses on the South African Twitterati, some of the most popular social media personalities.